 The historical context of this city is located on a conglomerate rock.
 This rock layer has a height of 1 meter to 6 meters, creating a natural moat around the city.
 Moat is a kind of ditch for ensuring security against enemies.
 People built the moats around the city to prevent enemies from entering the city.

 Abarkouh Natural Attractions

 Faraqeh Village of Abarkooh

 Over 60% of the production of pistachio in Abarkooh is in this village.
 Faraqeh is a summer highland pasture and has a temperate climate.

 In the past, this village has been the center of the Khans’ government.
 It was also one of the horse breeding centers in Iran.
 There are many architectural monuments in this village, such as Shahrasb Castle from the Safavid period.

 Eysh-e A’la and Kafeh-ye Taqestan have an area of 152,000 hectares and a desert climate.
 They are of dry weather.
 However, different species of animals and birds live in these areas.

 A’la Protected Area

-This area has ups and downs such as mountains, flatland, plains and so on.
-There a variety of ornamental and medicinal plants in this area.
+This area has ups and downs such as mountains, flatlands, plains, and so on.
+There are a variety of ornamental and medicinal plants in this area.